Blastomycosis: Cause

 Blastomycosis is caused by dimorphic fungi in the genus Blastomyces, in the phylum Ascomycota and family Ajellomycetaceae.
 In eastern North America, the most common cause of blastomycosis is Blastomyces dermatitidis, but Blastomyces gilchristii has been associated with some outbreaks.
 In western North America, many cases of blastomycosis are caused by Blastomyces helicus, which most commonly attacks immunodeficient people and domestic animals.
 The species Blastomyces percursus causes many cases of blastomycosis in Africa and the Middle East.
 In Africa, blastomycosis may also be caused by Blastomyces emzantsi, which is often associated with infections outside the lungs.

 In endemic areas, Blastomyces dermatitidis lives in soil and rotten wood near lakes and rivers.
 Although it has never been directly observed growing in nature, it is thought to grow there as a cottony white mold, similar to the growth seen in artificial culture at 25 °C. The moist, acidic soil in the surrounding woodland harbors the fungus.

 Pathogenesis

 Inhaled conidia of Blastomyces are phagocytosed by neutrophils and macrophages in alveoli.
-Some of these escape phagocytosis and transform into yeast phase rapidly.
+Some of these escape phagocytosis and transform into the yeast phase rapidly.
 Having thick walls, these are resistant to phagocytosis.
-Once they have transitioned to the yeast phase, the Blastomyces cells express the protein BAD-1, which helps the yeast cells attach to host cells, and also impairs activation of immune cells while inhibiting release of tumor necrosis factor.
+Once they have transitioned to the yeast phase, the Blastomyces cells express the protein BAD-1, which helps the yeast cells attach to host cells, and also impairs the activation of immune cells while inhibiting the release of tumor necrosis factor.